cuicorey/FINA4350-GroupProject/docs/README.md

     time.sleep(120)
     driver.quit()

-In our case, we choose to download the files in ***doc*** type for further processing in the following stages.
-You may also choose PDF files, which may be more convenient to read.
+In our case, we choose to download the files in ***doc*** format for further processing in the following stages.
+You may also choose PDF files, which may be more convenient to read for Python.

 #### 3. Data preprocessing
-Since Python3 does not support reading doc files, we first convert all doc files to ***docx*** files.
+Since Python 3 does not support reading doc files, we first convert all doc files to ***docx*** files.

     # Opening MS Word
     word = win32.gencache.EnsureDispatch('Word.Application')